 The next one may be a bit contentious.
 Many communities encourage midday sleep, and other people swear by it.
 It might not be a concern if you sleep well at night.
 However, if you have problems sleeping; otherwise, the last thing you need to do is add fuel to the flames by sleeping throughout the day.
 Naps reduce the sleeping capacity at night, and prolonged sleepiness during the day will contribute to sleeping disorders such as sleep apnea.

 Filling your bedroom with televisions, game consoles, laptops, phones, and other electronics would guarantee that a variety of stimuli is available.
 Sadly, neither of them is likely to make you sleep easier.
 Blue light from devices may be detrimental to sleep.
+That said, Celluma told us that blue light therapy can also be a solution to help with acne treatment.

 Having them right before bed is going to keep your brain busy, so that is the last thing you need to fall asleep.
 Pack your cell in the kitchen and remove the electronics from your sleeping sanctuary.